-- a) the timeframe within which you will receive further updates; - b) the name and contact details of the people who can tell you what is happening or handle any concerns you may have. - 3.10.3 After a decision is made about how your report will be dealt with, the Council will send you an acknowledgement letter, providing: - a) information about the action that will be taken in response to your report; - b) the likely timeframes for any investigation or other action; - c) information about the internal and external resources or services available that you can access for support. - 3.10.4 We will provide this information to you within ten (10) working days from the date you make your report.
-We will also advise you if we decide to treat your report as a public interest disclosure and provide you with a copy of this policy at that time, as required by the PID Act. - 3.10.5 Please note, if you make a report which meets the requirements of the PID Act but the report was made under a statutory or legal obligation or incidental to the performance of your day to day functions, you will not receive an acknowledgement letter or a copy of this policy. - B. Progress updates - 3.10.6 While your report is being dealt with, such as by investigation or making other enquiries, you will be given: - a) information about the progress of the investigation or other enquiries and reasons for any delay; - b) advice of any decision by the Council not to proceed with the matter; - c) advice if your identity needs to be disclosed for the purposes of investigating the matter or making enquiries, and an opportunity to talk about this beforehand. - C. Feedback - 3.10.7 Once the matter has been finalised you will be given: - a) enough information to show that adequate and appropriate action was taken and/or is proposed to be taken in response to your disclosure and any problem that was identified; - advice about whether you are likely to be called as a witness in any further matters, such as disciplinary or criminal proceedings.
+- a) the timeframe within which you will receive further updates; - b) the name and contact details of the people who can tell you what is happening or handle any concerns you may have. - 3.10.3 After a decision is made about how your report will be dealt with, the Council will send you an acknowledgement letter, providing: - a) information about the action that will be taken in response to your report; - the likely timeframes for any investigation or other action; - information about the internal and external resources or services available that you can access for support. - 3.10.4 We will provide this information to you within ten (10) working days from the date you make your report.
+We will also advise you if we decide to treat your report as a public interest disclosure and provide you with a copy of this policy at that time, as required by the PID Act. - 3.10.5 Please note, if you make a report which meets the requirements of the PID Act but the report was made under a statutory or legal obligation or incidental to the performance of your day to day functions, you will not receive an acknowledgement letter or a copy of this policy.

+B. Progress updates

+- 3.10.6 While your report is being dealt with, such as by investigation or making other enquiries, you will be given: - a) information about the progress of the investigation or other enquiries and reasons for any - advice of any decision by the Council not to proceed with the matter; - c) advice if your identity needs to be disclosed for the purposes of investigating the matter or making enquiries, and an opportunity to talk about this beforehand.